Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Ultimate Whoop Beginner’s Guide

-Welcome to the Ultimate Whoop Beginner’s Guide—your all-in-one resource for diving into the exciting world of tiny whoops.
+Welcome to the Ultimate Whoop Beginner’s Guide, your all-in-one resource for diving into the exciting world of tiny whoops.
 Whether you’re completely new to drones or you’re looking to explore the world of whoops, you’re in the right place.

 That’s where this guide comes in.

-What You’ll Get Inside:
+What You’ll Get Inside This Guide:

 • A complete breakdown of the gear and parts that make your whoop fly